 … about 5 years ago I tested an industrial camera with the imx178 sensor and a slighlty larger (100mm) scope on these two galaxies.
 The camera’s small pixels paired with a fast ED scope produced a tremendous amount of detail.
 And as the sensor was only ½ inch wide it was too small to have to worry about edge of frame aberrations.
 The small sensor also meant the small galaxies end up looking quite big.
 And best of all it was a very sensitive, very low read noise sensor which lends itself to short exposure astrophotography.
 And with short exposures you don’t need to worry about field rotation.

 So Stellina’s choice of camera beautifully and breathtakingly gets around all the flaws mentioned above.
-I am now looking into using this sensor with fast refractors for the ultimate – not too expensive – travel rig. (link to come)
+I am now looking into using this sensor with fast refractors for the ultimate – not too expensive – travel rig. (link here)